celestiaorg/docs/docs/developers/run-wordle.md

 Here the command created a binary called `wordled` and the `alice` and `bob` addresses, along with a faucet and API.
 You are clear to exit the program with CTRL-C.
-The reason for that is because we will run `wordled` binary separately with Rollmint flags added.
+The reason for that is because you will run `wordled` binary separately with Rollmint flags added.

 You can start the chain with rollmint configurations by